schufeli/hackvent-2023/HV23.02/README.md

 ## Solution

-So, well after short googling i found something called [Geek Code](https://en.wikipedia.org/wiki/Geek_Code) which is a way for self-identified geeks to describe their interests, skills, and various aspects of their personalities in a concise and standardized format.
-It was created by Robert A. Hayden in 1993 as a form of shorthand to communicate a person's geeky attributes in a humorous and coded manner.
-The Geek Code consists of a series of letters and symbols, each representing a different category.
+Following a brief search, I stumbled upon something known as the [Geek Code](https://en.wikipedia.org/wiki/Geek_Code)  a system allowing self-identified geeks to succinctly portray their interests, skills, and personality traits in a standardized format.
+Originating in 1993 by Robert A. Hayden, the Geek Code serves as a whimsical and coded means of communicating one's geeky attributes through a series of letters and symbols, each representing a distinct category.

-With this information i searched for an online tool which enables me to decode the provided geek code.
-The one i used was [this](https://www.dcode.fr/geek-code).
-On the left it display the various properties and after a short eye scan i found the PGP property which tells us the name of the described person: I am Philip Zimmerman.
-So the flag is obviously: `HV23{Philip Zimmerman}`
+Armed with this knowledge, I sought an online tool capable of deciphering the provided Geek Code.
+I opted for [this particular tool](https://www.dcode.fr/geek-code), where the left side displays various properties.
+Upon a quick glance, I zeroed in on the PGP property, revealing the individual's name: Philip Zimmerman.

 ![Screenshot](screenshot.png)